FENECON Industrial S — Assembly and Operating Instructions

 -

-Pick up and load the container either with a hoist (e.g. crane) or a forklift truck at the designated pick-up points (see Figure 29: Forklift truck and )
+Pick up and load the container either with a hoist (e. g. crane) or a forklift at the lifting points provided (see image Forklift and crane lifting points).

 Lifting instructions